paypal/Illuminator/docs/AppMap.md

 Building your apps in the AppMap
 --------------------------------

-The overview of building the AppMap is as follows:
+The overview of building apps in the AppMap is as follows:

 1. Define your **app**
 2. Define one or more **screen**s for your app